 Cold pressing is an ancient method with no heat is involved for the extraction of oils.
 This not only retains the vitamins and minerals of the oil but also its aroma and flavor.

 Cold Pressing Oils is an ancient method of mechanical extraction in which nuts or seeds are pressed by using heavy granite milestones or modern presses.
 No heat or chemicals are used.
 Cold Pressed Oils are generally dark and cloudy in appearance and have a peculiar seed smell from which they are extracted.

 They are a little expensive as they require the usage of best quality seed, but the high quality oil is assured.

 All these oils have high smoking point making them ideal for cooking.
 They are also high in unsaturated fats and low in saturated fats.

-Coconut oil although is an exception, having 87% saturated fat.
+Coconut oil although is an exception, is also best cooking oil in India having 87% saturated fat.
 However, there is nothing to worry about as the special type of saturated fat in coconut oil is called medium chain fatty acids (MCFAs).

 Unlike long-chain fatty acids found in the animal saturated fat, medium chain do not have to be broken down in the small intestine.
 And are delivered directly to the lever to be used for energy.

 Research shows that consuming coconut oil actually increases HDL or good cholesterol.